rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 thing I noted is that the message has gone to me as Department Chair [5].
 In some models of governance, I would respond without involving my department.
 But I prefer a collaborative department.
-So I forwarded the message along to my colleagues, along with my own thoughts on the matter.
+So I forwarded the message along to my colleagues, along with own thoughts on the matter.
 Once I'd recorded my thoughts (and, in doing so, found myself thinking more about these matters), I decided it would make a useful musing.
 So I added some "wrapper text" and even learned some new things writing that text.
 And now you get to read this musing.

 Before I move on to my reflections, I should provide a little bit more context on the three courses mentioned in the email.